adamiser/stat386-projects/_posts/2022-09-14-first_post.md

 > Substition ciphers led to the invention of what many call the first computer.

-Despite the fact that modern cryptography has shifted far beyond substituion ciphers, messages that are shorter than 100 characters, especially when spaces are removed, are relatively unsolvable to someone without a computer when encrypted with certain substitution ciphers.
-This can be a lot of fun for friends who want to communicate without being discovered by their peers.
+Modern cryptography has moved beyond substitution ciphers into [higher-level public key systems](https://www.infoworld.com/article/3641388/a-quick-guide-to-modern-cryptography.html), RSA being the most famous.
+However, messages that are shorter than 100 characters, especially when spaces are removed, are relatively unsolvable to someone without a computer when encrypted with certain substitution ciphers.
+These types of ciphers offer a wonderful introduction into the idea of data encryption.

 > These ciphers are virtually unsolvable when shorter than 100 characters!

-Substition ciphers are quite easy to create.
+Plus, substition ciphers are quite simple to create!
 They employ various principles of number theory that are easily employed by computers.
 We will now explore one such cipher, the "Affine Cipher", and how it can be created in R.